Sample Talking Points

 Later this year, the Illinois EPA could approve a plan that could leave 3.3 million cubic yards of coal ash in the floodplain of Illinois' only National Scenic River, without any public input.
 That's enough ash to cover one NFL football field with a pile of toxic ash that is 1,547 feet high!
 And coal ash can contain heavy metals, such as arsenic; mercury; cadmium; chromium; selenium; aluminum; antimony; barium; beryllium; boron; copper; lead; manganese; molybdenum; nickel; vanadium; and zinc.
 These have been shown to cause birth defects, cancer, and neurological damage in humans - and can harm and kill wildlife, especially fish.

 A public hearing is not required by state statutes, and to date, the IEPA has declined to hold one.
-Since the Illinois EPA has no plans to hold a hearing to solicit public comments, we decided to hold our own.
+Since the Illinois EPA has no plans to hold a hearing to solicit public comments on a proposal that could forever threaten one of the state's local and regional treasures, we decided to hold our own.
 With the assistance of local residents and support from elected representatives, EJC convened a “People’s Hearing” on Monday, June 11, at Bremer Conference Center, Danville Area Community College.

 Public Comment Form